Alberta’s Recycling Hotline

 Alberta Environment and Parks encourages all Albertans to use re-useable shopping bags and to recycle your single-use plastic bags.
 Please check with your local municipality or retailer to see if plastic bags can be recycled in your community.

 From 2009-2013 Canada’s major grocer, retail, and drugstore associations signed a voluntary Memorandum of Understanding with Alberta Environment (now Alberta Environment and Parks) to reduce plastic bag distribution in the province.
 The links below provide further details on the Memorandum of Understanding and results achieved.

 This provincial stewardship program includes passenger and truck tires and is run by the Alberta Recycling Management Authority.

 Used Oil Materials

-A provincial stewardship program to recycle used oil materials including used lubricating oil, oil filters and oil containers is managed by the Alberta Used Oil Management Association.
+A provincial stewardship program to recycle used oil materials including used lubricating oil, oil filters and oil containers is managed by the Alberta Recycling Management Authority.
 More information is available at: